jrsykes/2020_gene_expression_study/README.md

 Q. Can this pipline can be run on oganisms other than arthropods?

-A. Yes, however the query data set for BUSCO will need to be changed acordingly and if your study concerns virual or streptophyte RNA, you will need to address this in the blob tools filtering step as these reads will e filtered out.
+A. Yes, however the query data set for BUSCO will need to be changed acordingly and if your study concerns virual or streptophyte RNA, you will need to address this in the blob tools filtering step as these reads will be filtered out.